Quantum Algorithm for Lexicographically Minimal String Rotation: Quantum Deterministic Sampling

 For the case of periodic $s \in \Sigma^n$, the algorithm requires some careful modifications.
 We need a variable $Q$ to denote the upper bound of current available candidates.
 Initially, $Q = \floor{n/2} - 1$.
 We modify the definition of $x_j$ in Eq. (\ref{eq-deter-1}) to make sure $0 \leq j \leq Q$ by

-For an aperiodic string $s$, the algorithm will reach Line 17-25 during its execution with small probability $\leq 1/m$, where $m = O(\log n)$.
-But for periodic string $s$, let $d$ be its period, if $q-p$ is divisible by $d$, then the algorithm once reaches Line 17-25 with high probability $\geq 1-1/6m^2$.
+For an aperiodic string $s$, there is at least one $y_j$ such that $y_j = 1$, so the algorithm will reach Line 17-25 during its execution with small probability $\leq 1/m$, where $m = O(\log n)$.
+But for periodic string $s$, let $d$ be its period, if $q-p$ is divisible by $d$, then $y_j = 0$ for all $y_j$ and thus the algorithm once reaches Line 17-25 with high probability $\geq 1-1/6m^2$.
 In this case, there does not exist $q \leq j < p+n$ such that $y_j = 1$.
 We set $Q = q-1$ to eliminate all candidates $\geq q$.
 In fact, even for a periodic string $s$, the algorithm is intended to reach Line 17-25 only once (with high probability).
 If the algorithm reaches Line 17-25 the second (or more) time, it is clear that current $(\delta; i_0, i_1, \dots, i_{l-1})$ is a deterministic sample of $s$ (with high probability $\geq 1-1/m$), and therefore consequent computation does not influence the correctness and can be ignored.

 \begin{lemma} Algorithm \ref{algo-deterministic-sampling} is an $O\left(\sqrt{n \log^3 n \log \log n}\right)$ bounded-error quantum algorithm for deterministic sampling. \end{lemma} \begin{proof} Assume $n \geq 2$ and let $m = \ceil{8 \log_2 n}$ and $\varepsilon = 1/6m^2$.
 There are $m$ iterations in Algorithm \ref{algo-deterministic-sampling}.
 In each iteration, there are less than $6$ calls to $\textbf{Search}$, $\textbf{SearchFirst}$ or $\textbf{SearchLast}$, which may bring errors.
 It is clear that each call to $\textbf{Search}$, $\textbf{SearchFirst}$ or $\textbf{SearchLast}$ has error probability $\leq \varepsilon$.
 Therefore, Algorithm \ref{algo-deterministic-sampling} runs with no errors from $\textbf{Search}$, $\textbf{SearchFirst}$ or $\textbf{SearchLast}$ with probability $\geq (1-\varepsilon)^{6m} \geq 1-1/m$.